myafka/HN-API-Docs/Methods.md

 |Parameter    | Type | Description |
 | ------------- |-------------|--------|
 items[] | array[integer] | Required.
-The list of HackerNews item ids where there were changes. profiles[] | array[string] | Required.
-The list of HackerNews users ids where there were changes.
-User id can only contain letters, digits, dashes and underscores, and could be between 2 and 15 characters long.
+The list of HackerNews item IDs where there were changes. profiles[] | array[string] | Required.
+The list of HackerNews users IDs where there were changes.
+User ID can only contain letters, digits, dashes and underscores, and could be between 2 and 15 characters long.

 <h3>Example</h3>